Ballet in one act

 Damis comes to the home of Countess Lucinda, to whose daughter he is engaged, though he has never met her.
 Isabella, Damis’s fiancée, puts the young man to the test by swapping clothes with her servant.
 Damis honourably passes the test that Isabella has devised and receives her hand as his reward.

 When Ivan Vsevolozhsky took up the directorship of the Imperial Theatre of the Hermitage in 1899, he commissioned Petipa to create three short ballets to be given for performance at the Hermitage Theatre that were to be attended by the Imperial Russian Court for the 1900-1901 season.
 Petipa began crafting scenarios for these ballets, drawing on a variety of differing subjects that were to be composed by Alexander Glazunov and Riccardo Drigo.
-The first ballet in this new ballet trilogy was Les Ruses d’amour, or The Trial of Damis, which was inspired by the French rococo and composed by Glazunov.
+The first ballet in this new trilogy was Les Ruses d’amour, or The Trial of Damis, which was inspired by the French rococo and composed by Glazunov.

 Les Ruses d’amour premièred on the 30th January [O.S.
 17th January] 1900 at the Hermitage Theatre, with the whole Imperial Court attending the performance.